-More business than usual as "Biashara Centres" open in counties a potential impediment to Kenya's big march towards Vision 2030, the government and development partners are quickly turning to creating a conducive environment especially for the youth.
+More business than usual as "Biashara Centres" open in counties With a high unemployment rate turning out as a potential impediment to Kenya's big march towards Vision 2030, the government and development partners are quickly turning to creating a conducive environment especially for the youth.
 The Government of Kenya and the United Nations Development Program (UNDP) have partnered with local county governments to establish Biashara Centers in the counties.
 Biashara Centers are envisioned as one-stop shops for provision of Business Development Services (BDS) to youth and women taking up employment within the Micro and Small Enterprises (MSE).